Mithun-AM/Currency-Converter/README.md

 ## Deployment

-Here is the link to the deployed version of the game:
+Here is the link to the deployed version:
 [Currency Converter - GitHub Pages](https://mithun-am.github.io/Currency-Converter/)

 ## Features